falexandrou/notification-preference-center/README.md

 docker-compose up
 ```

-This will start a MySQL and the App developer, migrate the database and start the server.
+This will start a MySQL and the App containers, migrate the database and start the server.
 The app will be available at [http://localhost:3000](http://localhost:3000)

 ### Running without Docker
 To start the project without docker you need to do the following: